Booker, Ayton lead Suns to 133-104 blowout of Mavericks

 KOBE TRIBUTES

-The Mavericks honored Bryant in a ceremony before their first home game since the crash that also killed his 13-year-old daughter Gianna and seven others outside Los Angeles.
+The Mavericks honored Kobe Bryant in a ceremony before their first home game since the Lakers star, his 13-year-old daughter Gianna and seven others were killed in a helicopter crash outside Los Angeles.

 Highlights of Bryant’s career and some of his interactions with the Mavericks, including retired star Dirk Nowitzki, were shown on the video boards during a moment of silence.
 Nowitzki was courtside with owner Mark Cuban.